AFLplusplus/unicornafl/Readme.md

-## UnicornAFL
+# UnicornAFL

-The project is the next version of [unicornafl](https://github.com/AFLplusplus/unicornafl).
+The project builds a bridge between AFL++ and unicorn engine.

 ## Compile